 There were flies in its fur — not many, just enough to remind me that even up here in this harsh environment, nature cleans up after itself.
 I got on my knees and looked closely at the bear.
 It was young.
 Not a cub, but not fully grown either.
-Even in June, cool temperatures meant that decay was slow to set in.
+It was June, but the cool temperatures meant decay was slow to set in.
 Still, the bear’s fur was patchy in some spots, its eyes gone — likely taken by scavenging birds.

 “It is not a happy thing, but it is part of the story,” said Ole Jørgen Liodden, our rifle-toting Norwegian guide, photographer, and polar bear researcher.

 This was certainly part of the story, but what exactly was the story?

 The Ket of Siberia called them gyp — grandfather.
 To the Inuit, they are nanuk — an animal worthy of great respect.
 And to the Sami of Northern Europe they were ísavoî — sacred.
 Ursus maritimus, the farmer, ice bear, sailor of the floe, the old man in the fur cloak.
 Whatever the name, polar bears have captivated us for centuries: We have mythologized them, revered them, feared them, and hunted them.
 And now we wonder if we can save them.